 - Have significant heart, lung or kidney disease, or immune deficiency.

 - Have had a solid organ transplant.

 COVID-19 can worsen swiftly.
 Vulnerable people should not manage their COVID-19 alone by relying on written advice.
 Written advice cannot check up on you.
 Government advice is constantly updated.
-Additional advice for the older and vulnerable is also found here.
+Additional advice for the shielding and extremely vulnerable people is also found here.

 If you have symptoms that are worsening, seek advice.
 This is particularly true if you have any of the severe features.
 People with COVID-19, particularly those in risk groups, can deteriorate from mild to moderate to severe.
 Likewise, if you are afraid, please seek advice.
 That is what health professionals are there for.

-You can use Patient's coronavirus checker tool to find out what to do next if you think you might have coronavirus.
 You may have to call NHS 111 (or the relevant number in your region) and wait to speak with a nurse.
+You can also use NHS 111's online tool to find out what to do next if you think you have COVID-19.
 In an emergency, call 999 and ask for an ambulance.
 Inform the call handler that you think you have coronavirus.

 Part two of this series explains moderate, severe and critical COVID-19 infections.
 You can follow Patient on Twitter and Facebook for future articles.

 Dr Mary Lowth is an author or the original author of this leaflet.